belyakovaDep/parall-theory/lab2/task1/Readme.txt

-to run use:
+to run:
 	make ARRAYSIZE=20000
 	./taskOne
-if u will not use "ARRAYSIZE", programm will not work. :)
+if u will not use "ARRAYSIZE", the programm will not work. :)